Ravij-p/Sandhan/ENVIRONMENT_CONFIG.md

-# Environment Configuration for Sandhan App
+# Environment Configuration for Tushti IAS App

 Create a `.env` file in the `backend` directory with the following variables: